How Do I Upgrade a DSC PowerSeries NEO System to Use LTE?

 1. Power down the system.
 You must power the system completely down before making hardware changes.
 The system can be powered down by disconnecting the backup battery and unplugging the transformer.

 2. Install the communicator.
 Remove any existing communicator if necessary.
 Then install the new DSC TL880LEAT N or DSC TL880LTVZ N in its place.
-You can use this install guide to help you complete the process.
 After connecting the communicator, you can power the system back on by reconnecting the transformer and backup battery.
+Please note that a DSC PCL-422 Remote Mounting Module is needed to complete the installation.
+This module comes included with all DSC PowerSeries NEO Communicators.
+For more information on installing a DSC PowerSeries Communicator, please see this handy FAQ.
+You may also want to refer to the official install guide to help you complete the process.

 3. Activate the communicator.
 The communicator will need to be activated for monitoring service.
 This process must be completed by an alarm monitoring company.
 New Alarm Grid customers will choose an activation slot during the sign-up process, and an activator will call them at the scheduled time.
 Please have your system ready before the activator calls you at the scheduled time.
 If you are an existing Alarm Grid customer and you are upgrading or replacing the communicator for the DSC PowerSeries NEO System, please email us at firstname.lastname@example.org, and we will work with you to set up a time to complete the upgrade.
 Remember that our support hours are from 9am to 8pm ET M-F.